 “We’re gonna be in a civil war,” the supporter said.
 “Because the militia will be taking over.”

 Another man, a self-proclaimed member of the militant right-wing group the Three Percenters, wasn’t quite as definitive, but also offered warnings of violence.
 He said he went to the protests at the Capitol on Jan.
-6, but claimed not to have joined the rioters and insurrectionists who violently stormed the building itself. […]
+6, but claimed not to have joined the rioters and insurrectionists who violently stormed the building […]

 Stephan: I come from a rural county in Tidewater Virginia and grew up listening to neo-confederate crap, and watching people stand whenever Dixie was played in a bar or at a party.
 I am sure I must have forebearers who were confederates, and Robert E. Lee's dinner table has come down to me and is in my dining room.
 The fascination with "the lost cause" has ebbed and flowed throughout the south all my life.
 It was White supremacy then, and it is White supremacy now.